epfl-ada/ada-2021-project-k-dim/Readme.md

 ### Additional features

 We need to relate the `speaker` feature to its profession.
 This can be achived by using `speaker_attributes.parquet` and `wikidata_labels_descriptions_quotebank.csv`. `speaker_attributes.parquet` has a `occupation` column, which contains one or several wiki-Qids.
-We will translate those Qids into a profession using `wikidata_labels_descriptions_quotebank.csv`
+We will translate those into a profession using `wikidata_labels_descriptions_quotebank.csv`

 ### Pipeline
 #### Targets